Why Do Some Men Like Men

 The Theory of 5 Influences

-Whether a man defines himself as gay, bisexual or bi-curious society tends to label him as homosexual.
-This polarised view of sexuality is increasingly being challenged, and now many experts recognize that to define a person’s sexuality in such a binary manner is wrong.
-Still, the favored explanations put forward to explain why a man maybe sexually attracted to another man is that it is either a choice he has made, or it is genetically per-determined.
+Over the past two decades, the polarised view of sexuality has been challenged.
+Now, many experts recognize that defining a person’s sexuality in such a binary manner is wrong.
+Still, the often mooted explanation of why a man may be sexually attracted to another man is that it is either a personal choice or is genetically pre-determined or a combination of both.

-If ever you have questioned your subconscious sexual desires or recognize that you do have some attraction to same sex intimacy but do not self-identify as being homosexual then The Theory of 5 Influences will enable you to look at your feelings in a different light.
-The Theory of 5 Influences supports the idea that a persons sexuality is unique and that it is a combination of factors that includes genetics, environment, psychology, and natural life process that is in a perpetual state of change through a persons life.
+The Theory of 5 Influences supports the idea that a person’s sexuality is unique but a combination of factors that includes genetics, environment, psychology, and natural life processes that are in a perpetual state of change throughout a person’s life.

 Why I focus on male sexuality